Best curry puff stalls in Singapore

-If you were wondering why AMK Curry Puff is located at Toa Payoh, it is because they used to operate at Ang Mo Kio before shifting to their current location.
-Their Curry Puffs ($1.40 each) are freshly hand-made and deep-fried until it turns golden brown.
+If you were wondering why AMK Curry Puff is located in Toa Payoh, it is because they used to operate in Ang Mo Kio before shifting to their current location.
+Their Curry Puffs ($2) are freshly handmade and deep-fried until golden brown.
 It is loaded with diced curry potatoes, hard-boiled egg, and chicken meat.
-It’s not too greasy despite being deep-fried and the tip of the crust packs an extra buttery crunch.
-Please dabao some for me if you happen to drop by anytime soon.
+They also have a sardine puff that is equally good.
+Their puffs are not too greasy despite being deep-fried and the tip of the crust packs an extra buttery crunch.

 Address: 184 Toa Payoh Central, #01-372, Super 28 Coffeeshop, Singapore 310184

 Opening hours: Tue-Sun 10am to 8:30pm